ghadahHameed/silah-multi-agent-SDA/README.md

 # SILAH - Agent 1: Prospect Discovery

+Agent 1 is the first stage of the SILAH multi-agent outbound workflow.

-Agent 1 converts the user's product information into a structured prospect profile that can be used by Agent 2 to search and rank companies from the existing company dataset.
+Its role is to understand the user's product and convert it into structured prospect criteria that can be used by Agent 2 to search the existing company dataset.

-## Input
+## What Agent 1 Does

 Agent 1 receives: